rdk/p2rank/misc/tutorials/training-tutorial.md

 P2Rank can use different ML algorithms by changing value of `-classifter` parameter (e.g. `-classifter FasterForest`).

 Random Forests implementations:
 * `RandomForest`: Original implementation from Weka.
-Slow and memory consuming but can have marginally better predictive permormance.
+Slow and memory consuming but can have marginally better predictive performance.
 Uses entropy.
 * `FastRandomForest`: New faster implementation by Dan Supek.
 Uses entropy.
 * `FasterForest`: Streamlined implementation of `FastRandomForest`.
-It s faster and uses leess memory, should have the same predictive preformance.
+It s faster and uses less memory, should have the same predictive performance.
 Uses entropy.
 * `FasterForest2`: Even faster version.
-Can have slightly lower predictive performnce.
+Can have slightly lower predictive performance.
 Uses GINI.

 Notes:
 * `FastRandomForest` and `FasterForest` use basically the same algorithm, `FasterForest` is just more optimized.
 * the differences in predictive performance are low, but the difference in consumed time and memory are high (0.5-4x).
-* (for developers) to integrate new algotithms start in `ClassifierFactory.groovy`.
+* (for developers) to integrate new algorithms start in `ClassifierFactory.groovy`.

 #### Comparing training time